scope3data/scope3ai-py/README.md

 ### 1. Using Context Management for Tracing

 Within the context of a `trace`, all interactions are recorded and you can query the impact of the trace.
-As the interactions are captured and send to Scope3 AI for analysis, the impact is calculated and returned asynchronously.
+As the interactions are captured and sent to Scope3 AI for analysis, the impact is calculated and returned asynchronously.
 This will automatically wait for all traces to be processed and return the impact.

 ```python